ChatGPT Atlas: History

 On October 21, 2025, OpenAI announced ChatGPT Atlas and released it for macOS.
 The announcement stated that versions for Windows, iOS, and Android were coming soon.

-The initial macOS rollout places the browser in a position to compete with established browsers like Google Chrome.
+The initial macOS rollout places the browser in a position to compete with established browsers like Google Chrome, Safari, and Microsoft Edge.
 The browser was introduced shortly after the release of Comet by Perplexity AI.